John F. Fitzgerald: First term (1906–1908)

 In December 1905, Fitzgerald was elected Mayor of Boston.
 In the process, he made an enemy of the powerful Lomasney by opposing one of Lomasney's lieutenants, Edward J. Donovan.
 After Fitzgerald beat Donovan in the mayoral primary, Lomasney endorsed the Republican candidate, Louis Frothingham, and delivered 95% of the vote in his usually Democratic ward to Frothingham.
 However, the Republican vote was split between Frothingham and judge Henry Dewey, who ran on the Populist ticket after losing the primary.
-Despite Lomasney's undermining, Fitzgerald won with only a plurality of the vote.
+Fitzgerald won despite Lomasney's undermining, though only with a plurality of the vote.

 Another opponent of Fitzgerald's during the campaign was P. J. Kennedy, a behind-the-scenes Democratic figure.
 They later became allies.
 In 1914, their families were united when P. J.'s son Joseph P. Kennedy Sr. married Fitzgerald's eldest daughter Rose.

-Fitzgerald was the first American-born Irish Catholic to be elected Mayor.
+Fitzgerald was the first American-born Irish Catholic to be elected mayor.

-Job-seekers were frequently granted provisional positions to bypass civil service requirements and the city payroll was expanded.
+According to Peter Jones, during his first term as mayor, Fitzgerald demonstrated an unwavering commitment to the city, actively advocating for the development of port and harbor facilities and promoting industrial growth.
+Under his leadership, the High School of Commerce for boys and the School of Practical Arts for girls were constructed, and he oversaw the establishment of numerous playgrounds, public baths, and other facilities that served large numbers of voters.
+He also engaged in corrupt practices, manipulating public contracts to create superfluous jobs for poorly credentialed friends.
+For instance, he appointed a tavern keeper and a bartender to superintendent positions for public buildings and streets, respectively, and his brother Henry managed the patronage department.
+The mayor's tireless energy was on full display: in two years he attended around 1200 dinners, a thousand meetings, and 1500 dances, maintaining an active presence throughout the city.

 He lost the 1907 election in part because his opponent, Republican George A. Hibbard, promised he would "clean up [Fitzgerald's] mess."
 With control of the city and state Government, Republicans revised the city charter to curb the power of the Irish Democratic ward bosses like Fitzgerald and Lomasney.
 They eliminated the large common council, replaced the board of aldermen with a nine-seat city council, extending the mayor's term to four years, and making all offices formally non-partisan, removing the advantage of party recognition in the predominantly Democratic city.